Today's History Trivia for October 23

 1905 Gertrude Caroline Ederle d.
 2003 American swimmer.
 She was the first woman to swim the English Channel (1926) and winner of three medals, including a gold, in the 1924 Olympics.
 Source: Guinness Book of World Records

 1895 Maury Maverick d.
 1954 American politician, U.S. congressman (Texas, 1935-39), mayor of San Antonio (1939-41).
 He coined the word "Gobbledygook" (1944).

 1835 Adlai Ewing Stevenson I d.
-1914 23rd U.S. Vice-President (1893-97 under Grover Cleveland).
-While serving as first assistant postmaster general in 1885, he fired over 40,000 Republican workers and replaced them with Democrats from the South.
+1914 23rd U.S. Vice-President (1893-97 under Grover Cleveland), U.S. House of Representatives (1875-77, 1879-81, Illionois).
+While serving as first Assistant Postmaster General in 1885, he fired over 40,000 Republican workers and replaced them with Southern Democrats.
 In 1893, due to mouth cancer he required the replacement of his upper jaw with a prosthesis.
 Not wanting to start another panic on Wall Street, the operation was kept secret by performing it on a Yacht.

 1762 Samuel Morey d.
 1843 American inventor.
 He patented the first U.S. internal combustion engine.
 It was later used to power the first automobile ride in the U.S. (The second in the world).